-This edition was published by William Morrow on October 31, 2006 in hardcover and has 256 pages.
+It is part of the Faith Fairchild #15 series and is a This amateur sleuth, mystery is a hardcover edition that was published by William Morrow on October 31, 2006 and has 256 pages.

 Other books in this series include Small Plates